 How It All Goes Down

-In short…this world is a lame place to hang out.
+In short… this world is a terrible place to hang out.

-Right, so because Jonas is almost twelve, it's almost time for him to get assigned a profession.
+Because Jonas is almost twelve, it's almost time for him to get assigned a profession.
 There's a big ceremony at which the decisions are announced.
 Jonas watches all his friends get their jobs (Recreation Director, Caretaker for the Old), but then he's skipped over.
-The Chief Elder finishes the ceremony and explains that Jonas has been "selected" to be The Receiver of Memory, which is a BIG DEAL.
+The Chief Elder finishes the ceremony and explains that Jonas has been "selected" to be The Receiver of Memory, which is a big deal.
 Jonas looks over at the current Receiver, an old man who, like Jonas, has light eyes.
 This is also a big deal; Jonas is one of very few people in the community with light eyes.

 Speaking of light eyes, Jonas's family has been taking care of a sick baby named Gabriel with this same unusual characteristic.
 If the baby doesn't get better within a year or two, he's going to be released from the community.